Skip to main content

 Explore Yellowstone’s Northern Range This Winter

 The large concentration of wildlife, combined with open, rolling hills, makes the Lamar Valley an ideal location to see your favorite creatures.
-In winter, animals are even easier to spot against a snowy white canvas.
-Observe them from the frequent pull-outs along the road, and don’t forget your binoculars!
-To help you explore and experience the Northern Range in all its splendor, Yellowstone Forever offers multi-day programs and private tours based out of the iconic Lamar Valley or Gardiner, MT at the park’s north entrance.
+In winter, animals are easier to spot against a snowy white canvas.
+Observe them from the frequent pull-outs along the road, and don’t forget your binoculars and spotting scopes!
+To help you explore and experience the northern range in all its splendor, Yellowstone Forever offers multi-day programs and private tours based out of the iconic Lamar Valley or Gardiner, MT just outside the park’s North Entrance.

 Other winter trip ideas to this area include: